Sahani-Mohottige/SafeOnlineShop/README.md

        VITE_AUTH0_API_IDENTIFIER=your_auth0_api_identifier
        ```
    - Replace all placeholder values with your own credentials and secrets.
 For Auth0, get these from your Auth0 dashboard.
-   - The real values are included in the json file (submitted via ekel).
+   - The real values used by me are included in the json file (submitted via ekel).
-   - For security reasons, only placeholders are shown here in the README.

 4. **Set Up SSL Certificates for Local HTTPS**
    - Self-signed SSL certificates are required for secure local development.